 Cybersecurity is a burning hot topic in the industry today.
 It is the practice of ensuring that your business is protected from malicious actors and criminal attempts of possible cyber breaches.

-In a live webinar, Ben Love touches on this very important topic to list down and provide an in-depth discussion about the some of the most effective ways to keep your business cybersecure.
+In a live webinar, Ben Love touches on this very important topic to list down and provide an in-depth discussion about some of the most effective ways to keep your business cybersecure.
 Here’s a little recap of the quick yet valuable webinar on the Top 5 Cybersecurity Practice for your Business.

 In previous years, cybersecurity has traditionally been acknowledged to be important yet frustrating.
 That is because putting an effort on cybersecurity costs money and it doesn’t necessarily deliver immediate visible return.
 Also, you can work in a hypersecure area but would then have to go through the inconvenience of having difficulty accessing systems and data.